The Bury, Hemel Hempstead: Museum and art gallery proposals

 In 2016, Dacorum Council vacated the building and relocated its registry office to Hemel town centre.

-Dacorum Heritage, a local history advocacy group, has proposed that the building should be converted into a museum and art gallery, to display a collection of archaeological and historical artefacts from the surrounding area.
+In 1983 Dacorum Museum Advisory Committee identified The Bury as potential building to house a museum.
+The successor organisation, local history advocacy group Dacorum Heritage, began negotiations with Dacorum Council in 2011 for converting the building should into a museum and art gallery, to display a collection of archaeological and historical artefacts from the surrounding area.
+In 2013, they announced that the "Phoenix Project" was holding discussions with the council and the National Lottery Heritage Fund.
 The project is currently awaiting necessary funding and planning permission to proceed.

+In September 2026, the Bury was listed for sale by an estate agent, offering the building with options to divide the 0.8 ha estate into smaller individual plots for development.
+Dacorum Borough Council subsequently announced that the sale listing had been posted in error and withdrew the sale.